 Most test cases are created as a result of recording a test case.
 However, in some instances, one, several requests, or entire test cases can't be recorded and must be created manually.
 This is especially helpful for performance testing of a restful API.
-For these cases, you can use the web API, test builder.
+For these cases, you can use the web API, and test builder.

 To open the web API test builder, right-click on the Sessions Grid and select the Web API Test Builder option.